wp-plugins/easy-pricing-tables/readme.txt

 * Changed version number of Easy Pricing Tables to correspond to Easy Pricing Tables Premium
 * Added Easy Pricing Tables - icon to media button

-= 1.7.1 =
+= Easy Pricing Tables 1.7.1 =
 * Fixed CSS bug related to the "rounded pricing table corners" - feature
 * Fixed a rare bug by adding jquey lib dependency after matchHeight lib
 * Minor CSS change in the UI
 * Add unique ID element to every call to action button

-= 1.7 =
+= Easy Pricing Tables 1.7 =
-* Add Custom Pricing Table CSS Feature
+* Add Custom CSS Feature

-= 1.6.1.1 =
+= Easy Pricing Tables 1.6.1.1 =
-* Tiny CSS fix (Easy Pricing Tables user interface)
+* Tiny CSS fix (user interface)

-= 1.6.1 =
+= Easy Pricing Tables 1.6.1 =
 * Small user interface improvements

-= 1.6.0.3 =
+= Easy Pricing Tables 1.6.0.3 =
-* Confirmed Easy Pricing Tables compatibility with WordPress 4.0
+* Confirmed compatibility with WordPress 4.0

-= 1.6.0.2 =
+= Easy Pricing Tables 1.6.0.2 =
-* Confirmed Easy Pricing Tables compatibility with WordPress 3.9.2
+* Confirmed compatibility with WordPress 3.9.2
+* Updated to Drip API v2.0

-= 1.6.0.1 =
+= Easy Pricing Tables 1.6.0.1 =
-* Fixed a minor issue that occured while deploying Easy Pricing Tables v1.6 that caused 'Automatically match Row Height' to not work.
+* Fixed a minor issue that occured while deploying v1.6 that caused 'Automatically match Row Height' to not work.

-= 1.6 =
+= Easy Pricing Tables 1.6 =
-* Automatically match Pricing Table Row Height - feature.
+* Automatically match Row Height - feature.
 For all newly created tables, all rows will now be forced to be of the same height using JS (you can activate/deactivate this in Design -> General Settings -> Automatically match Row Height)

-= 1.5.5 =
+= Easy Pricing Tables 1.5.5 =
-* Fixed a JS bug in the Easy Pricing Tables backend (jquery-ui loaded in non easy-pricing-tables post-types)
+* Fixed a JS bug (jquery-ui loaded in non easy-pricing-tables post-types)

-= 1.5.4 =
+= Easy Pricing Tables 1.5.4 =
 * Improved the plugins' compatibility with shortcode-button generators
 * Fixed a JS error in the Easy Pricing Tables editor
 * Added the ability to use only one column
 * Added 'template'-Tab

-= 1.5.3 =
+= Easy Pricing Tables 1.5.3 =
-* Fixed a bug that added unnecessary pricing table CSS to some pages
+* Fixed a bug that added unnecessary CSS to some pages
 * Confirmed compatibility with WordPress 3.9.1

-= 1.5.2.1 =
+= Easy Pricing Tables 1.5.2.1 =
-* Updated links to new Easy Pricing Tables landing page - https://fatcatapps.com/easypricingtables
+* Updated links from http://easypricingtables.com to http://fatcatapps.com/

-= 1.5.2 =
+= Easy Pricing Tables 1.5.2 =
-* Confirmed compatibility of Easy Pricing Tables with WordPress 3.9
+* Confirmed compatibility with WordPress 3.9
 * Changed Easy Pricing Tables icon

-= 1.5.1 =
+= Easy Pricing Tables 1.5.1 =
 * Bugfix: Unable to resize bullet font
 * Bugfix: Preview didn't work for about 1% of sites
 * Bugfix: "Pricing Table" menu disappears